Jump to topic

-The Division of Cardiovascular and Interventional Radiology (CVIR) offers two one-year fellowships with the primary purpose of preparing its graduates for careers in the multi-faceted subspecialty of CVIR.
+The Division of Cardiovascular and Interventional Radiology (CVIR) in Penn State College of Medicine’s Department of Radiology offers a one-year fellowship with the primary purpose of preparing its graduates for careers in the multi-faceted subspecialty of CVIR.
 Fellows receive training in all aspects of the modern CVIR practice.

 - Diagnostic and interventional arteriography and venography

 - IVC filter placement and complex IVC filter retrieval